If you’re going for a trip to a big city, eating out with kids can be hard, as there aren’t always child-friendly

 Even kids’ menus can miss the mark sometimes, meaning you have to drag hungry children home because they won’t eat anything.

 Check restaurant reviews and menus online before you go, so that you can check it’s child-friendly, and that there’s at least one dish they like!

 2. Visit Nice Places For Lunch, Not Dinner

-If there’s an asian restaurant you want to visit, consider visiting during lunchtime rather than dinner.
+If there’s a restaurant you want to visit, consider visiting during lunchtime rather than dinner.

 Your kids won’t be overtired, service will be more relaxed, and there are often set meals, so it’s less expensive.